People Power in Philippines: Reproductive Health Law Upheld

 “Despite pressure from the pulpit and the courtroom, the vast majority of Filipinos support increasing access to contraception and policies that enable women and men to follow their consciences when it comes to whether and when to have children.
 In fact, a recent poll shows that 77 percent of Filipinos support the RH Law, and at least 84 percent believe the government should provide free services to the poor who choose to use modern family planning methods banned by the bishops.

 “Today, the Philippines took another step towards providing the healthcare that its citizens need to maintain healthy and productive lives.
-We hope and trust that there will be many more of these steps in the near future.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+We hope and trust that there will be many more of these steps in the near future.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.